siberianfox/tinygwiki/Chilipeppr-Archive-and-Restore-Parameters-for-tinyG.md

 ![Restore Wondow](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_236.jpg)

 Step 1 is to identify a configuration file from which to restore.
-Click on Choose File and a "file Chooser" window will open.
-It's appearance is defined by (and provided by) your Operating System; this example is the Dolphin file manager provided by KDE desktop on Linux.
+Click on Choose File and a "File Chooser" window will open.
+It's appearance is defined by (and provided by) your Operating System; this example is the file chooser provided by KDE desktop on Linux.

 ![Typical file chooser interface](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_237.jpg)